Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 Have fun guys!!!

 What do you think of Justin’s submission?
-Drop your comments, thoughts and questions into the discussion thread below and keep the conversation going!
+Drop your comments, thoughts and questions into the Discord server or by tweeting @velocidex and keep the conversation going!